peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 The Status Attestation:

 - MUST be presented in conjunction with the Digital Credential.
 The Status Attestation MUST be timestamped with its issuance datetime, always referring to a previous period.
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
+The expiration datetime MUST be superior of the issuance datetime.
 - enables offline use cases as it MUST be statically validated using the cryptographic signature of the Issuer.

-Note that in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements of the attributes are satisfied.
+Note that in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements of them are satisfied, even using equivalent names or values.

 # Status Attestation Request

-The Issuer provides the Wallet Instance with a Status Attestation, bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as a proof of non-revocation status of the Credential.
+The Issuer provides the Wallet Instance with a Status Attestation, which is bound to a Credential.
+This allows the Wallet Instance to present it, along with the Credential itself, to a Verifier as proof of the Credential's non-revocation status.

 The following diagram shows the Wallet Instance requesting a Status Attestation related to a specific Credential, to the Issuer.